QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ### inputs
 Blueprint designers can expose blueprint inputs to their end-users to add flexibility while launching a new sandbox from the blueprints - without altering the blueprint code itself.
 Inputs data can be later used in the blueprint to control orchestration, pass information to automation process and more.

+Input definition is composed out of the following fields:
+- The input name
+- The input description - that will be presented to all users in the Torque UI and API's
+- The input type.
+Supported types: string.
+- Input default value - the vale that will be used in the Torque UI and will be used in case no other value provided for the input.

 ```yaml"
 inputs:
   app_version: